 Why is a dogs nose wet?

-The only time you need to be more cautious is if you notice significant changes that are lasting.
-Typically our dog’s noses will go through many wet/damp/dry cycles throughout the day but if your dog has a dry or indeed runny nose accompanied by other symptoms such as lethargy or refusing food then take them to the vet for a checkup.
+The only time you need to be more cautious is if you notice significant and lasting changes.
+Typically our dog’s noses will go through many wet/damp/dry cycles throughout the day.
+If your dog has a dry or, indeed, runny nose accompanied by other symptoms such as lethargy or refusing food, then take them to the vet for a checkup.